 Gunther Verheyen calls himself an independent Scrum Caretaker on a journey of humanizing the workplace with Scrum.
 He is a longtime Scrum practitioner who started applying Scrum in 2003.
 He has published two acclaimed books about Scrum and was the partner of Ken Schwaber (co-creator of Scrum) as Director of the “Professional Scrum” series at Scrum.org.

-Gunther ventured into IT and software development after graduating as Industrial Engineer in Electronics in 1992.
+Gunther ventured into IT and software development after graduating as Engineer in Electronics in 1992.
 His Agile adventures started with eXtreme Programming and Scrum in 2003.
-Seven years of dedication followed; years in which he gained experience with Scrum in diverse domains with various teams.
+It was the start of seven years of dedication; years in which Gunther gained experience with Scrum with various teams in various organizations and diverse domains.
 Upon this foundation, Gunther became the inspiring force behind some large-scale enterprise transformations in 2010.
 In 2011 he became a Professional Scrum Trainer for Scrum.org.

 Gunther left consulting in 2013 to establish Ullizee-Inc and partner exclusively with Ken Schwaber, co-creator of Scrum.
 He managed the “Professional Scrum” series of Scrum.org and shepherded its global network of Professional Scrum Trainers.
 At Scrum.org, Gunther co-created Agility Path, EBM (Evidence-Based Management) and the Nexus framework for Scaled Professional Scrum.

 Since 2016 Gunther is continuing his journey to humanize the workplace with Scrum as an independent Scrum Caretaker; a connector, teacher, writer, speaker.
-He helps organizations re-imagine their Scrum to create a more humane and thereby more productive workplace.
+He helps organizations re-imagine their Scrum and the surrounding organization to create a more humane and thereby more productive workplace.

 Gunther created the acclaimed book Scrum – A Pocket Guide in 2013, with a second edition published in 2019 and a third edition in 2021.
 Ken Schwaber recommends it as “the best description of Scrum available”.
 In 2020 Gunther published 97 Things Every Scrum Practitioner Should Know; a collection of essays from field experts across the world.
 Several translations of his work are available.